ssbaath/Project-3-AIRBNB-Market-Analysis-For-New-York-City-/README.md

 ## Description
-Flask code for the app can be located [here](https://github.com/RimpleDabas/Interactive-Visualizations_Canadian_Rental_market/blob/main/app/app.py).

-The dashboard for our app has click buttons for four tabs and html script can be located [here](https://github.com/RimpleDabas/Interactive-Visualizations_Canadian_Rental_market/blob/main/app/templates/index.html).

- The first one is yearly trend by years.
-It is built using [charts](!https://www.chartjs.org/) javascript library and code for the same is [here](https://github.com/RimpleDabas/Interactive-Visualizations_Canadian_Rental_market/blob/main/app/static/js/app.js).

 * The first page was created to showcase the conduction of task distribution.
 ![image](/Images/ImageNo1.png)

+ - Observation

 * The second page shows comparative analysis via three types of graphs as follows:
 1. Graph1: Comparison of the types of room distribution in year 2019 and 2023.

+ - Observation
 ![Image](/Images/Image2.png)

 2. Graph2: Comparison of total number of accomodation available in the 5 burroughs of New York City for AirBnB for year 2019 and 2023.

+- Observation

 ![Image](/Images/Image3.png)

 3. Graph3: Pie-graph to show the top 10 neighbourhoods available for year 2019 and 2023.

+- Observation
 ![Image](/Images/Image4.png)

-4. Graph4: Pie-graph to show the bottom 10 neighbourhoods available for year 2019 and 2023.
+5. Graph4: Pie-graph to show the bottom 10 neighbourhoods available for year 2019 and 2023.

+- Observation
 ![Image](/Images/Image5.png)